turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 ## Canvas
 This is used to describe a drawable area
-- GetDPI() -- pixels per inch
+- GetDPI() : float -- pixels per inch
-- GetDPIScaling() -- scaling factor between physical and logical size
+- GetDPIScaling() : float -- scaling factor between physical and logical size
+- GetCustomScaling() : float -- a custom scaling factor on top of the DPI scaling
+- SetCustomScaling(float value) -- sets a custom scaling factor that will be applied on top of DPI scaling
-- GetPhysicalWidth() -- width in pixels
+- GetPhysicalWidth() : int -- width in pixels
-- GetPhysicalHeight() -- height in pixels
+- GetPhysicalHeight() : int -- height in pixels
-- GetLogicalWidth() -- width in dpi scaled units
+- GetLogicalWidth() : float -- width in dpi scaled units
-- GetLogicalHeight() -- height in dpi scaled units
+- GetLogicalHeight() : float -- height in dpi scaled units

 ## High Level Interface
 ### MainComponent